uthcode/learntosolveit/source/python.rst

         of doing more or less the same (conceptual) thing.

-        http://code.activestate.com/recipes/52304/ the recipe here shows a way to make a funtion within a class as callable by using wrapping techniques.
+        http://code.activestate.com/recipes/52304/ the recipe here shows a way to make a function within a class as callable by using wrapping techniques.
 This was later generalized to staticmethods.

         Conceptually they are both ways of defining a method that applies at the class